mainland/hspiral/README.md

-Building SPL requires GHC 7.10.3 (GHC 8 has not been tested).
+Building hspiral requires GHC 7.10.3 (GHC 8 has not been tested).

 Suggested method for building once the Haskell Platform has been installed: